How to Stir Fry: Expert Tips for Perfect Wok-Cooked Meals

 What is Stir Frying?

-Stir frying is a unique cooking method that was invented in China.
-Traditional stir frying requires use of a wok.
-It also calls for ingredients that are cut into bite-size pieces and then sauteed or fried on high heat in a little bit of hot oil while also being tossed and stirred often in the wok.
-This is to ensure fast cooking without burning the food.
+If you want to learn how to stir fry, it’s important to understand that stir frying is a unique cooking method that originated in China.
+Traditional stir frying requires the use of a wok and calls for ingredients cut into bite-sized pieces, which are then sautéed or fried on high heat in a small amount of oil while being tossed and stirred frequently.
+This technique ensures fast cooking without burning the food.

 The Chinese word for stir frying is 炒 (pronounced: chao).
-Today, there are numerous Chinese and Asian dishes around the world that are referred to as ‘stir fries’ because of the way they are cooked.
-Stir-fried dishes are often cooked and served with a sauce, but they can also be dry or ‘sauceless’.
+Today, many Chinese and Asian dishes around the world are considered “stir fry” dishes because of the way they are cooked.
+Stir-fried dishes are often prepared with a sauce, but they can also be dry or “sauceless.”

 A Brief History of Stir Frying

 Many academics believe that Chinese pan cooking may date back to around 206 B.C. during the Han Dynasty.
-But it is also believed that the Hans used the technique to dry the grains that they harvested rather than cook their food in the way stir-fry dishes are currently made.
+However, the Han likely used this method to dry harvested grains rather than cook food in the way stir-fry dishes are made today.

 Stir-Fry Equipment

-The most important equipment needed to stir-fry is a good wok.
+The most important tool for learning how to stir fry is a good wok.
 The ideal wok for home-cooking that we recommend should be at least 14 inches in diameter.
 It should be made of carbon steel or cast iron because these materials develop a ‘patina’ at the bottom, are good conductors of heat, and impart a flavor to dishes (see ‘wok hei’ below) over time.

 We do not recommend purchasing a wok with a nonstick bottom because they do not generate the heat required to stir-fry.
 Also, there have been some questions about the safety of nonstick materials when cooking over very high heat.